nushell/nushell.github.io/book/working_with_tables.md

 ### Updating a column

-Similarly to the `insert` command, we can also use the `update` command to change the contents of a column to a new value.
+In a similar way to the `insert` command, we can also use the `update` command to change the contents of a column to a new value.
 To see it in action let's open the same file:

 ```
 > open rustfmt.toml